MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/architectures/connect-to-environments-privately.md

 ## Next Steps

-More guidance around how to setup connectivity to Azure can be found in the [Connectivity to Azure](/azure/cloud-adoption-framework/ready/azure-best-practices/connectivity-to-azure).
+More guidance on how to setup connectivity to Azure can be found in the [Connectivity to Azure](/azure/cloud-adoption-framework/ready/azure-best-practices/connectivity-to-azure).